Hot start - Neymar sizzles on and off the pitch as PSG journey begins

 French football was charged with excitement throughout last week as the anticipation of getting to watch the game’s most expensive player in action built.

-Paris Saint-Germain’s €222 million signing from Barcelona, Neymar, made his bow at Guingamp on Sunday, where he scored one and created another in a 3-0 victory.
+Paris Saint-Germain’s €222 million signing from Barcelona, Neymar, made his bow at Guingamp’s Stade du Roudourou on Sunday, where he scored one and created another in a 3-0 victory.

 It was a moment the 25-year-old had clearly been looking forward to.
 Shortly before kick off in Brittany, he took to his Instagram account to post a message to his fans.